It could be some time before I read another book as powerful as Colson Whitehead’s “The Underground Railroad” (affiliate link).

 Of course, the lesson could be in the challenge of understanding the book’s “good” white characters.
 Not all white people are bad.
 But not all white people are saviors, even those playing a helpful part.

 Colson Whitehead’s “The Underground Railroad” is a powerful tale.
 It brings historical perspective and modern reflection.
 That it’s writing is exquisite makes the book an accomplished piece of art.
 And it’s use of story to paint a picture of being black in America today makes “The Underground Railroad” (affiliate link) a must-read.
 Perhaps, even, a new American classic..@colsonwhitehead's #TheUndergroundRailroad is a powerful piece of art, a #mustread.
-And, perhaps, a… Click To Tweet
+And, perhaps, a new American classic.
+Click To Tweet